mvolkmann/blog/src/rust.md

 One way to achieve performance in computationally intensive tasks is to store collections of numbers in contiguous memory for fast access and control the number of bytes used by each number.
+Rust supports a wide variety of number types for integer and floating point values of specific sizes.

 **Ownership model:**

-Manual garbage collection is error prone.
+Manual garbage collection, where developers are responsibly for allocating and freeing memory, is error prone.
-Rust uses an "ownership model" where code is explicit about the single scope that owns each piece of data.
-When that scope ends, the data can be safely freed because no other scope can possibly be using the data.
+Rust uses an ownership model where code is explicit about the single scope that currently owns each piece of data. unless ownership is transferred to another scope, when that scope ends the data can be safely freed because no other scope can possibly be using the data.

+**WebAssembly:**

+WebAssembly (abbreviated WASM) is an instruction format for a virtual machine that is supported by modern web browsers (currently Chrome, Edge, Firefox, and Safari).
+This is typically much faster than equivalent code written in JavaScript.
+Code from many programming languages can be compiled to WASM.
+Currently full support is only available for C, C++, and Rust.
+Experimental support is available for C#, Go, Java, Kotlin, Python, Swift, TypeScript, and a few other less commonly used languages.
+In order to run WASM code in a web browser, the runtime of the source language must be included.
+Rust is a great choice for targeting WASM because it has a very small runtime compared to options like Python, so it downloads faster.

 Systems languages tend to be more complex that non-systems languages, requiring more time to learn and more time to write software in them.
 Rust is no exception.
-But some developers choose to use Rust in spite of this in order to gain the benefits described above.
+But many developers choose to use Rust in spite of this in order to gain the benefits described above.
 On the positive side, the Rust compiler catches many errors that would only be discovered at runtime with other systems languages.
 The Rust compiler also provides very detailed error messages that include suggestions on how to correct the errors.

-**WebAssembly:**

-WebAssembly (abbreviated WASM) is an instruction format for a virtual machine that is supported by the web browsers Chrome, Edge, Firefox, and Safari.
-Code from many programming languages can be compiled to WASM which can then be executed in a web browser.
-In order to run WASM code in a web browser, the runtime of the source language must be included.
-Rust is a great choice for targeting WASM because it has a very small runtime compared to other options like Python, so it downloads faster.

 ## Why use another programming language